hashicorp/terraform-ls/docs/architecture.md

 - `ObtainSchema` - obtains provider schemas via `terraform providers schema -json`
 - `ParseProviderVersions` is a job complimentary to `ObtainSchema` in that it obtains versions of providers/schemas from Terraform CLI's lock file

+### Adding a new feature / "language"

+The existing `variables` feature is a good starting point when introducing a new language.
+Usually you need roughly follow these steps to get a minimal working example:

+1. Create a new feature with the same folder structure as existing ones
+1. Model the internal state representation
+1. Subscribe to some events of the event bus
+1. Add a parsing job that gets triggered from an event
+1. Add a decoder that makes use of some kind of schema
+1. Register the new feature in `internal/langserver/handlers/service.go`

 ## Job Scheduler

 All jobs end up in the `jobs` memdb table, from where they're picked up from by any of the two schedulers described below.